haproxytech/kubernetes-ingress/documentation/controller.md

   name: tcp
   namespace: haproxy-controller
 data:
   3306:                              # Port where the frontend is going to listen to.
     mysql-ns/mysql:3306              # Kubernetes service in the format NS/ServiceName:ServicePort
   389:
     ldap-ns/ldap:389:ssl             # ssl option will enable ssl offloading for target service.
   6379:
-    redis-ns/redis:6379
+    redis-ns/redis:6379:accept-proxy # accept-proxy option will enable the proxy protocol on the incoming frontend
 ```

   :information_source: Ports of TCP services should be exposed on the controller's Kubernetes service
+  :information_source: `ssl` and `accept-proxy` options can be used together separated by a comma

 Possible values: